- Advertisement -

 I don’t know about you, but if I have a bad experience in a business, I’m not going to seek out the manager to talk about it.
 However if you approached me in the manner I described, I would be willing to share my thoughts.

-This conversion should be written down by the staff person who is holding the clipboard (they can take turns at this task).
+This conversation should be written down by the staff person who is holding the clipboard (they can take turns at this task).
 This is vital information about staff behavior, cleanliness, tours, your wines and tasting procedures and anything else the visitors care to mention.
 When they finish, thank them and give them the small gift and, maybe, a two-for-one tasting pass to encourage future attendance.

 Your notes on the conversation should reflect their comments and any observations on the part of the two staff members.
 Were they carrying wine?
 Did they seem knowledgeable about wine and tasting rooms or was this their first time.
 Obviously, the opinions of someone who is an experienced taster will carry more weight than those of the beginners.